abemscac/pies-doc/docs/vue3/composables.md

 :::caution

-You should never manage your API like this!
+You should probably not manage your API like this!
 We only write it in this way for the sake of simplicity.
-If you're not sure what to do, a simple encapsulation would be a good start:
+If you're not sure what to do, a simple encapsulation would be a good start because it's more readable and more maintainable:

 ```ts showLineNumbers
 export const useUserApi = () => {